 Set among the hanging cliffs of the Valle Gaudente, the Villa d’Este and its surrounding gardens and waterworks has undergone a series of innovative extensions in layout and decoration, including those of Bernini in the late 17th century.
 This UNESCO world heritage site boasts an impressive concentration of nymphaea, grottoes and fountains, including the famous hydraulic Organ Fountain that still operates.
 The Villa d’Este’s use of water and music became the definitive model for Mannerist and Baroque gardens across Europe.

 We remain in the town of Tivoli for lunch at Ristorante Sibilla, a famous restaurant specialising in regional dishes.
 Marble plaques on the walls list the members of royalty and other famous people who have come here to dine for more than 250 years.
-After lunch, we return to Rome to enjoy time at leisure.
+After lunch, we return to Rome, arriving at approximately 4.00pm.
+The remainder of the afternoon and the evening is at leisure.
 (Overnight Rome) BL

-Day 22: Monday 20 May, Rome – Castel Giuliano – Ladispoli – Rome
+Day 22: Monday 20 May, Rome – Castel Giuliano – Palo Laziale – Rome

 - Palazzo Patrizi, Castel Giuliano (exclusive private visit)

 - Farewell Lunch at The Cesar Restaurant, La Posta Vecchia Hotel, home of the late J. Paul Getty